-Homemade Ponzu Sauce: Japanese Recipe with Yuzu for Fish and Seafood
+Homemade Ponzu Sauce: Japanese Yuzu Recipe for Fish and Seafood

 Ponzu sauce is one of the most versatile and underrated condiments in Japanese cuisine.
-Acidic, salty, with a citrusy base and a unique aroma unlike anything else in the Western pantry, ponzu transforms any fish, seafood, or vegetable into something sophisticated and elegant.
-And making it at home is not only possible: it's simple, quick, and the result far surpasses any store-bought bottle.
+Acidic, salty, with a citrus undertone and a unique aroma unlike anything else in the Western pantry, ponzu transforms any fish, seafood, or vegetable into something refined and elegant.
+And making it at home is not only possible; it’s simple, quick, and the result far surpasses any store-bought bottle.

 What is ponzu sauce and where does it come from?